This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Aphid Hiding Spots

-• Stem bases and new growth: Inspect tender shoots and hidden buds where they feed on sap.
+- Stem bases and new growth: Inspect tender shoots where aphids feast on fresh plant sap

 Aphid Life Cycle and Reproduction